 Chen, Y. Y. 2019.
 Does Efficient Social-Network Structure Benefit the Performance of Business Groups and Core Firms?
 The Underlying Mediation Mechanism for Small World Network Structure and Internationalization in Cross- Level Business Group Network.
 NTU Management Review, 29 (3): 125-166. doi:10.6226/NTUMR.201912_29(3).0004

 Ying-Yu Chen, Bachelor Program of Management Science and Finance, National Dong Hwa University

 Small-world networks have received much theoretical attention from sociologists, business-management researchers, and others.
 In the present study, I examine both financial and internationalization performance under a small-world network structure of business groups.
 Using the perspective of network analysis, I set out to clarify the effects of small-world network structures on the financial performance of groups and their core firms.
 I also test the internationalization performance of groups and its mediating role between small-world networks and group financial performance.
 This study extends business-group research by examining the effects that group and cross-level nested dimensions can have on financial and internationalization performance.
 With longitudinal business-group data in Taiwan from the BGT directory spanning the years between 2009 and 2013, I present evidence that small-world networks have shaped dynamic financial outcomes.
-The evidence indicates that the relationship between small-world networks and the financial performance of groups is U-shaped.
+The result indicates that the relationship between small-world networks and the financial performance of groups is U-shaped.
 The evidence additionally indicates that an inverted U-shaped relationship characterizes the interactions between the small-world networks and the nested core firms of groups.
 However, small-world network structures do not affect the internationalization performance of groups.
-In these regards, the current study makes theoretical contributions to the business group literature and to structural theory.

 small-world networkbusiness groupfinancial performanceinternationalization performancecore firm